To get the correct heat shrink tubing you need for a successful project, here’s what you need to consider:

 - customer satisfaction

 So that’s it.
-Seven questions to ponder while you are thinking of where to buy your heat shrink.
+Six questions to ponder while you are thinking of where to buy your heat shrink.

 Of course, (as you’d expect) we do meet all the points in this list and we’d love for you to come to us for your sleeving and tubing needs.